inexorgame-obsolete/media-essential-pre-open-source/readme.md

 This repository contains all data files for the [Sauerbraten Fork](https://github.com/sauerbraten-fork/sauerbraten-fork) project.
 It is intended as a minimal package (at a size of ~100MB ) covering only a few maps and core depencies.
-A big problem is Sauerbraten is that not all content is entirely free, that is why we are having a strict [licensing guideline](https://github.com/sauerbraten-fork/sauerbraten-fork/issues/14).
+A big problem in sauerbraten is copyright, which makes the game non-free.
+This is why we are having a strict [licensing guideline](https://github.com/sauerbraten-fork/sauerbraten-fork/issues/14).
 Currently the repository is straight work in progress.

 ## Goals